| The following comes from earlier

 is an appointed time for everything.
 And there is a time

-for every event under heaven."
+for every event under heaven."- Ecclesiastes 3:1

 (NAS)

-"If you love Me, you will
+PARENTAL AUTHORITY"If you love Me, you will

 keep My commandments." - John 14:15 (NAS)